VinayNagurla/Agri-Essential-Store/README.md

 # Agri-Essential Store(E-Commerce website)
-This is an E-Commerce Website build for selling of all Agriculture products online.
+This is an e-commerce website built for selling all agricultural products online.

 ### About